breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/preliminary.md

 ### Create An HTML Form

-#### 1.Create an html file inside your project folder.
+#### 1.Create An HTML File

 This will be the file that contains your form.
+This file must be inside your project folder.

 !!! note "Note: This file can be named whatever you would like however we will be referring to it as index.html"